joewhitsitt/joewhitsitt.github.io/_posts/2018-06-22-optimizing-geojson.md

 White space is bad for file size.
 Though it helps with readability, unless I need to manually correct data, only parsers will be looking at the raw data.
 There is a cool tool for validating and formatting JSON: [https://jsonformatter.org](https://jsonformatter.org)

-In the end using these tips, one file was reduced from 3 MB to 500 K!
+In the end using these tips, one file was reduced from 3 MB to 500 KB!